27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 The Market Hostel (Alicante)

-Opened in late 2018, The Market Hostel is a brand new place to enjoy a quiet and yet stylish, fun place.
+Opened in late 2018, The Market Hostel is a quiet, stylish, fun place.

 Book The Market Hostel